frc5431/Java-for-Rookies/data-types.md

 ---

-There is another built in data type that isn't technically a number, and that is the `char`.
+There is another primitive that isn't technically a number, and that is the `char`.
 A `char` stands for character and represents a single character of text.
 To represent a `char`, you put `'` \(single quote\) around a character, as so:

 ```java
 //examples of chars